Applications for Fall 2017 enrollment is now open.

-Thanks for considering Kwantlen's Graphic Design for Marketing program (GDMA).
-We are proud of our unique, highly respected program, which offers degrees and diplomas, reflecting the important social and cultural impact of design on society.
+Welcome to the Graphic Design for Marketing program (GDMA).
+We are proud of our unique, highly respected Bachelor degree program reflecting the important social and cultural impact of design on society.

 The GDMA program provides you with a well-balanced education in graphic design, marketing, business, technology and liberal education.
 The dynamic and relevant curriculum provides our graduates with comprehensive portfolios, sought after by the industry.

-With small class sizes, leading-edge computer-equipped studios and labs, and an experienced faculty we are confident that your GDMA program will be productive and challenging – all for a competitive tuition fee in one of Canada's most beautiful regions, metro Vancouver.
+With small class sizes, leading-edge computer-equipped studios and labs, and experienced faculty we are confident that your GDMA program will be productive and challenging – all for a competitive tuition fee in one of Canada's most beautiful regions - Metro Vancouver.

 - 4-Year full-time degree program on Kwantlen's Richmond campus

 - Small class-sizes with only 20-25 students per program year